Advice for Wedding Photography Contracts

 Most contracts will involve a non-refundable retainer to the photographer.
 This is usually a percentage of the total cost or a flat fee amount.
 Be sure that this is a reasonable amount.
 The photographer is reserving that date, so if the wedding is canceled the photographer isn’t making any money.
-It is important that they be compensated for that.
+It is important that they are compensated for that.
 But it’s also important to the client that the amount is not exaggerated.

-Memory cards fail, and shots get missed, venue lighting can be poor quality, etc. there are multiple things that could prevent the bride and groom from receiving everything they want.
+Memory cards fail, and shots get missed, venue lighting can be poor quality, etc. multiple things could prevent the bride and groom from receiving everything they want.
 A wedding photographer might miss a key shot for any number of reasons.
 The clients shouldn’t hold the photographer liable for that, as long as it is clear the photographer is making every effort to provide a quality product.

 The contract should also discuss delivery timeframes and how long the photographer will hold on to materials.
 It’s important that the photographer follow through and provide the end product in the timeline agreed upon.
-It’s not always going to be right away, especially during the busy summer wedding season, so it’s important that both parties understand and agree.
+It’s not always going to be right away, especially during the busy summer wedding season, so it’s necessary that both parties understand and agree.

 The contract should clearly state what the photographer’s liability is if they are unable to attend or if something happens to the pictures before delivery.
 A photographer might get sick, or something could happen that would prevent them from photographing the wedding.
 The contract will tell the client what the photographer plans to do if such a situation arises.
 This will usually involve committing to providing a backup photographer to take their place.